Meandi-n/Java-Application-Point-of-Sale-Project/README.md

 ![forced-refund-page](https://i.ibb.co/Qps5gfz/force-Refund-Page.jpg)

-## 5. Closing a shift and obtaining a "cash up"
+## 5. Closing a shift and obtaining a cash up

 The closing of the shift via the button on the top right will display a shift "cash up" on screen.
 This may be printed or skipped.
 If skipped, it may still be retrieved at a later date by navigating to the HTML file stored in the program folder that corresponds to the shift.
 This HTML file will be labeled with the shift start date and start time.
 Further, the shift "cash up" will show the total EFTPOS, cash, and customer credit total.
 Customer credit is not a feature currently implemented.